linagora/linshare/documentation/EN/epics/SAAS/story-541-SAAS-user-can-see-proper-error-message-of-limitations.md

         - The message is: "You have reached maximum number of recipients for this upload request.
 Please contact your company owner to upgrade the company plan at [Console]()."
      - With number of uploaded files per day:
         - The message is: "You have reached maximum number of uploaded files per day.
 Please contact your company owner to upgrade the company plan at [Console]()."
+     - With number of upload requests:
+        - The message is: "You have reached maximum number of uploaded requests.
+Please contact your company owner to upgrade the company plan at [Console]()."
 - When user clicks on the link [Console](), user is redirected to Console page.

 #### Postconditions